svmiller/svmiller.github.io/_posts/2020-03-12-dow-jones-no-good-very-bad-day.md

 You can also drive the point home about how precarious our current situation is by flipping one line of script in the above R code that calculates the worst individual trading days in Dow Jones history.
 See the above code that reads? `arrange(percchange)`?
 Replace it with `arrange(-percchange)` to get the best individual days in Dow history.
 Here, we'll select the top 20.

 <table id="stevetable">
 <caption>The 20 Best Trading Days in Dow Jones History, Feb.
-16, 1885 to March 12, 2020</caption>
+16, 1885 to the Present</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Date </th>